Mindhral/RA_userscripts/README.md

 1. The sorting is done on client side, without any additional request to the server.
 It is faster, and removes some load on the server.

-2. Adds sort by "Won by (hardcore)" and by RetroPoints
+2. Adds sort by "Won by (hardcore)", RetroPoints and "Unlock date".
+For the last one, normal sort is used for locked achievements.

 ![main sorts](/assets/EnhancedCheevosSort_main_sorts.png)